Converting Decimals to Fractions and Vice Versa

 WHAT IS A KNEE SPRAIN?

-The anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) form a pattern like "X" inside the knee joint, stabilizing it against front-to-back and back-to-front forces.
+A sprain of the knee occurs when the ligaments, tough bands of fibrous tissue that connect the upper and lower leg bones at the knee joint, are injured.
+The knee joint is held together by four main ligaments.The anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) form a pattern like "X" inside the knee joint, stabilizing it against front-to-back and back-to-front forces.
 Typically, the ACL sprains after one of the following knee movements: a rapid stop; a twist, pivot, or change in direction at the joint; excessive extension (hyperextension); or a direct hit to the outside of the knee or lower leg.
-These type of sports injuries is quite prevalent among athletes such as footballers, basketballers, soccer players, rugby, wrestling, gymnastics, and skiing athletes.
+These types of sports injuries are quite prevalent among athletes such as footballers, basketballers, soccer players, rugby players, wrestlers, gymnasts, and skiers.

 The posterior cruciate ligament (PCL) works in conjunction with the anterior cruciate ligament (ACL) to maintain the stability of the knee.
 It most frequently sprains as a result of a direct blow to the front of the knee, such as colliding with the dashboard in a car accident or landing hard on a bent knee when participating in sports.
 PCL injuries are most prevalent in athletes that participate in football, basketball, soccer, and rugby.

-Medial collateral ligament (MCL) – The MCL runs down the internal side of the leg, supporting the knee.
+Medial collateral ligament (MCL)—The MCL runs down the internal side of the leg, supporting the knee.
 As is the case with the ACL, the MCL can be torn by a straight sideways impact to the outside of the knee or lower leg, as occurs in football, soccer, hockey, and rugby.
 The MCL can be torn after a serious knee twist while skiing or wrestling, most notably when the lower leg is twisted outwards, away from the upper leg, following a fall.

-Lateral collateral ligament (LCL) – The LCL provides support for the knee's lateral side.
+Lateral collateral ligament (LCL)—The LCL provides support for the knee's lateral side.
 This ligament is the least probable knee ligament to be sprained.
 This is because the majority of LCL injuries occur as a result of a blow around the inside of the knee, which is typically protected by the opposing leg.

 Just like other types of injuries, knee sprains are also graded